ViktorVektor/BasementRobot/README.md

 Here is a great video on the topic.
 While I had lead screws, this person used ball screws: https://youtu.be/mqSQhwqSzvg

-For the material of the device, I opted to use Polylactic Acid (PLA) as the main structural material.
+For the material of the robot, I opted to use Polylactic Acid (PLA) as the main structural material.
 This was due to its forgiving nature in printing and its availability.
 I had also been working with the material for some time now, so I was familiar with how it acted.

 #### Robot Arm

 For the arm itself, I had decided to use a 12:7:10 ratio for the Arm, Forearm, and Hand.
 Since I would be doing a 5-axis configuration, it would require 5 motors: One in the base, the shoulder, the elbow pitch, the wrist pitch, and the wrist rotation.

+- - - - UNFINISHED - - - -